flea2003/TrackAnomalyDetection/README.md

 After you have [downloaded the required tools](#setup), you can run them.
 Note that you may need to use multiple terminal windows for these.

 To run the application, you should follow the steps described below in this order.
 To be more precise, firstly you need to start Druid database (it also starts Zookeeper), then you can start Kafka server.
 Only when Kafka is running, you can start the backend, and then the frontend.

-After these, you can also choose to start the simulator or the stress tester.
+Additionally, you may also choose to start the simulator or the stress tester.
+Before running them, you need to start Druid database, Kafka server and the backend (frontend is not necessary for them).

 ### 1. Start Druid